nikitavoloboev/data/unix/shell/shell.md

 - `$PS1` - the variable that represents my command prompt line.

 ## Notes
+- Scripts are run in subshells, and nothing is shared "upwards".
+That's the difference between running a script and sourcing one.
+A sourced (imported) script is run in your own script's namespace.
 - In shell everything is a string.
 - Children never touch parent enviroment.
 It can only if it runs as part of the current process (source, function, alias).